Exploring financial data in the third dimension

 Widgets as windows

-Until this point the app didn't feel very spatial, a key advantage of the Vision Pro's infinite canvas was that you could use as much space as you needed and with a stock market app that would mean making it resemble a day trader's Bloomberg terminal as closely as possible.
+Until this point the app didn't feel very spatial.
+A key advantage of the Vision Pro's infinite canvas is that you could use as much space as you need.
+With a financial markets application for example, that would mean making it resemble a trader’s Bloomberg terminal as closely as possible.

-I added the ability to "pop out" widgets as windows from the main dashboard so that a user can have a holistic view of the charts showing the performance of various portfolios and assets within those portfolios, more like a day trader's desk.
-Providing a great, highly visual way to compare data.
+I added the ability to "pop out" widgets as windows from the main dashboard so that a user can have a holistic view of the charts showing the performance of various portfolios and assets within those portfolios, more like a trader’s desktop.
+This provides a highly visual and effective way to compare data.

 The third spatial dimension